Kirk: And why not?

 - There's an old joke about a trainee sailor asked how he'd deal with a series of increasingly severe incoming storms; in each case, he answers that he lowers another anchor.
 When finally asked "Where are you getting all your anchors?" he replies "Same place you're getting all your storms."

-- Parodied in Choose Your Own Adventure style gamebook Trial Of The Clone, where the silent protagonist may be faced with a Kobayashi Maru Expy.
+- Parodied in the Gamebook Trial Of The Clone, where the silent protagonist may be faced with a Kobayashi Maru Expy.
 You may attempt to honestly face the test which ends the game, shoot a random person instead thus setting you back or cheat in the most ridiculously, stupidly obvious way possible.

 - Part of a typical NASA Astronaut's Training from Hell involves dealing with emergencies in a simulator, though in this case the scenarios used have obscure or complicated solutions, as opposed to no solution at all.
 The idea here is training the astronauts in Olympic-standard mental gymnastics rather than training them to face death stoically.
 The latter is part of the job description anyway.

 - In the early days of Gemini and Apollo, NASA initially had a specific rule against these sorts of training situations, thinking that it would hurt morale to no avail if there was no actual answer.
 After Apollo 13, it was realized that the situation faced by the crew would have been rejected as impossible.
 Since that time, this rule was removed, and several unwinnable scenarios have actually been beaten by creativity and ingenuity.